Guest user | Log In

 What are the Anti-Doping Rule Violations (ADRVs)?

-The 2015 Code outlines ten Anti-Doping Rule Violations (ADRVs).
+The 2021 Code outlines eleven Anti-Doping Rule Violations (ADRVs).
 Athletes, and Athlete Support Personnel (ASP), may receive a ban from sport if any of the following ADRVs are committed:

 • The presence of a prohibited substance or its metabolites or markers in an athlete’s sample